klenert17/Engineering_4_Notebook/README.md

 #### Reflection

 The code with this assignment was difficult because I had to remember how to use a button.
-After looking up some simple code and some of my old code, I was able to cobine parts to the previous part of this assignment and make it work.
+After looking up some simple code and some of my old code, I was able to combine parts to the previous part of this assignment and make it work.
 For wiring, I just connected the button to ground and to another GP pin.

 ### Part 4